 Featuring how maps and art overlap in explorations of space - both geographical and metaphorical - this exhibition took place at Stanford's David Rumsey Map Center from April 25th to September 30th, 2019, and was co-curated by Emily Prince and David Rumsey.

 The Forma Urbis Romae, or Severan Marble Plan of Rome is an enormous map, measuring ca. 18.10 x 13 meters (ca. 60 x 43 feet), that was carved between 203-211 CE and covered an entire wall inside the Templum Pacis in Rome.
 It depicted the ground plan of every architectural feature in the ancient city, from large public monuments to small shops, rooms, and even staircases.

 'Mapping the Global Imaginary, 1500—1900' took place February 14—15, 2019, at Stanford’s David Rumsey Map Center.
 This digital exhibition accompanies the papers presented at this conference.

 The Office of Strategic Services was created during World War II in order to gather intelligence in Europe, Asia, and North Africa.
 Thousands of maps were made to order and later distributed to libraries across the United States.
 These maps were either individually produced or were part of reports.
 The OSS was terminated in September 1945.

 Fire insurance maps are produced to provide information to insurers about the composition and use of buildings in order to provide correct underwriting of policies.
 These maps, primarily produced in the United States by the Sanborn Company, are now historically important documents of the towns and cities from the start of the late 19th Century.

-The Barry Lawrence Ruderman Conference on Cartography occurs every other year, beginning in 2017.
-The conference speakers curate a physical exhibit on view at the center.
-This website is a digital companion to that exhibit.
+The BLRCC occurs every other year, beginning in 2017 with this exhibit.
+The conference speakers curate a physical exhibit, and this website is a digital companion to that exhibit.